-To be successful in marketing, companies need to rely on appropriate tools to support them in their daily work and activities.
+To be successful in marketing and brand management, companies need to rely on appropriate tools to support them in their daily work and activities.

 However, as these tools are often designed for large companies and are, therefore, quite expensive, small to medium-sized companies are often faced with the challenge of how they can afford such enormous costs.